 Mestinon (pyridostigmine) is a medicine used to treat people with myasthenia gravis.
-It is manufactured by Bausch Health Companies (formerly called Valeant Pharmaceuticals) and has been approved by the U.S. Food and Drug Administration (FDA) since 1955.
+It is manufactured by Bausch Health (formerly called Valeant Pharmaceuticals) and has been approved by the U.S. Food and Drug Administration (FDA) since 1955.
 Generic versions of Mestinon also have been approved.

 How Mestinon works

 Myasthenia gravis is an autoimmune disorder in which the immune system mistakenly attacks the connections between nerve cells and muscle cells disrupting communication between the two systems.
 The ultimate result is muscle weakness.

 Nerve cells release a chemical signaling compound or neurotransmitter called acetylcholine.
 In people with myasthenia gravis, the immune system attacks receptors found on the muscle cells to which acetylcholine should bind.
 Unbound acetylcholine is gradually destroyed by the enzyme acetylcholinesterase.

 Mestinon is an acetylcholine esterase inhibitor and works by preventing the destruction of acetylcholine by this enzyme.
 This way, Mestinon ensures that more acetylcholine that can bind to the remaining acetylcholine receptors on muscle cells is available.
 This counteracts the blockage of acetylcholine receptors caused by the disease and helps strengthen muscles.